Marketing Your Book

 I am not a master at marketing, but I will be glad to share with you what I've done.
-Maybe you have some ideas, too.
+Maybe you have some of your own ideas, too.

 The first thing for each of my books was determine what my target audience was.
 For both Commodork and Invading Spaces, this was pretty simple.
-The target audience for Commodork was people who were interested in hearing stories about computer bulletin board systems.
+The target audience for Commodork was people who were interested in hearing stories about Commodore 64 computers and computer bulletin board systems.
 This group was further split into two more groups: those who remembered BBSes and wanted to reminisce about them, and those who did not remember BBSes but wanted to learn about them.
-Invading Spaces: A Beginner's Guide to Collecting Arcade Games kind of says it right there in the title -- that book was intended for those who were either interested into getting into the hobby of collecting arcade games, or were new to the hobby and looking for more information.
+As for Invading Spaces: A Beginner's Guide to Collecting Arcade Games, the title kind of says it all.
+That book was intended for those who were either interested into getting into the hobby of collecting arcade games, or were new to the hobby and looking for more information.

 The next thing I tried to do was find out where those people were, and let them know that I was selling a book.

 For Commodork, I made sure everything linked to everything.
-For example, I took pictures at ECCC, and posted them online.
-When I posted them, I linked to my book.
+For example, I took pictures at ECCC and posted them online.
+When I posted them, I added links to my book's website.
 I went to video game shows and put up Commodore displays.
 Next to the displays, I had stacks of my book.
 I handed out business cards with links to the book.
 I joined (or started) Commodore-related conversations on forums and put a link to my book in my signature.
 Everything I did that was related to Commodore computers linked back in one way or another to my book.

 Collectively, publishing companies spend billions of dollars advertising their latest books.
-I can only assume that by reading this, you don't have that kind of budget.
+I can only assume that if you are reading these articles on RobOHara.com, you don't have that kind of budget.
 That doesn't mean there aren't things you can do to promote your work.
 What it means is, you'll have to be creative in how you do it.

-Here is a list of twelve things I've done to promote my books.
-None of these things cost me a cent.
+Here is a list of fourteen things I've done to promote my books.
+The majority of these things didn't cost me a cent.
 While you're reading this list, imagine yourself doing each one.

-01. Website/Blog: I run robohara.com.
-I blog, on average, daily.
-I don't talk about my books every day or even once a week, but I do talk about topics that people interested in my books might also find interesting.
+01. Website/Blog: I run RobOHara.com.
+I post new blog entries multiple times a week.
+I don't talk about my books every day or even every a week, but I do talk about topics that people interested in my books might also find interesting.
+I have links to my books on the front page of my site.

-02. Newspaper Press Releases: Newspapers are dying for content; why not give them some?
+02. Newspaper Press Releases: Newspapers are dying for content, so why not give them some?
 Write up a press release in third person and e-mail it to your local newspaper staff.
-I've done this multiple times and every time I do it they run my press releases unedited.
+I've done this multiple times and every time I do it they run them.

 05. Flyers: Flyers are cheap to make (and cheaper if you copy them at work).
 Don't waste them; post your flyers at places where people who might be interested in your work are located.

 06. Book Store Consignment Sales: Local book stores love to help out local writers.
 I have my books in several places now -- mostly game stores, but a couple of book stores as well.
+Some independent book stores may allow you to sell your books for free inside.
+Others may want a commission.
+Either way, sales are better than no sales!
 Come up with a price that still allows you to make money and gives you exposure at the same time.

 08. Interviews: Just like newspapers, magazines and websites are constantly looking for people to interview.
 Throw your name in the hat!
 Provide them with a press kit and a reason to interview you.
 You'll be surprised how many people take you up on your offer!